Josh-IE/mail-dir/README.md

 Optional use of the package django-secure, can help to configure and check some security aspects such as ssl.

 #Assumptions
+Debug is turned ON on purpose.
+This is to enable Django handle static files (css) for the app.
+In a production scenario, the web server (Apache, Nginx) will be made to take care of that.
+With debug turned on, the 404 error page maks use of the default Django template
-multiple records allowed to be inserted into the database The records on list page appears in descending order
+Duplicate records are allowed to be inserted into the database The records on list page appears in descending order